harshp30/BlackScholesModelImplementation/README.md

 ### **Next Steps**

-- This project could be expanded to an actual application where users could input a stock of there choice and see option pricing
+- This project could be expanded to an actual application where users could input a stock of their choice and see option pricing

 ---

 ### **Additional Notes**

 - Yahoo Finance used to extract stock data
-- Numerical Results of the model is attached in [results.txt](https://github.com/harshp30/BlackScholesOptionsPricing/blob/main/Results.txt)
+- Numerical Results of the model are attached in [results.txt](https://github.com/harshp30/BlackScholesOptionsPricing/blob/main/Results.txt)
+- The code blocks above are not complete, to view the full code go to the src files